MiguelJRM95/wheel_of_fortune/src/docs/technical/hosting.md

-# Host depends on user requests per minute
+# Hosting depending on user requests per minute
 ---

 Well for this task since the app is quite simple, we only will needed to focus on the requests,